Sinner back in US Open quarters by routing Bublik, only player besides Alcaraz to beat him in 2025

 He had won all 55 service games coming into this match, yet Sinner broke him eight times.

-Bublik could only smile at times, including after the match, when he appeared to tell Sinner that he's not that bad of a player.
+Bublik could only smile at times, including after the match, when he told Sinner at the net that “I'm not bad.”

+But he wasn't nearly good enough against Sinner, who had an 86-46 advantage in points won.
+Bublik helped by committing 13 double-faults.

+Sinner noted that Bublik had a late finish Saturday night in his five-set victory over No. 14 seed Tommy Paul, and tried to test his energy level Monday in his first night match of this tournament.

 Sinner improved to 35-4 this year.
 Alcaraz beat him in the French Open final and also in Rome and Cincinnati — where Sinner was ill and had to stop playing in the first set.